 - 1. A minimum of 30 semester credit hours is required for the completion of any master's degree; however most programs require more. - 2.
-Twenty-one hours must be completed in residence or under direct supervision of full-time University of Guam Faculty. - 3.
+Twenty-one hours must be completed in residence or under direct supervision of University of Guam Faculty. - 3.
 All work towards a master's degree must be completed within seven years of admission to a degree program.
 No course completed more than seven years before the date of degree completion will be accepted toward the degree. - 4.
 Up to 10 semester credit hours of 400/G courses may be accepted for a degree program when approved by the Advisory Committee. - 5.
 Upon completion of 12 graduate semester credit hours, a graduate student must maintain a cumulative GPA of 3.00 or better in all graduate courses.
-The cumulative GPA will be calculated at the end of each session, i.e., Fall, Spring, and Summer, by the Office of Admissions and Records.
+The cumulative GPA will be calculated at the end of each session, i.e., Fall, Spring, and Summer, by the Admissions and Records Office.

-F. ACCEPTANCE INTO A GRADUATE PROGRAM AND DEGREE CANDIDACY; Form A-99 admittance into a graduate program, may be applied toward fulfilling the master's degree requirements.
+F. ACCEPTANCE INTO A GRADUATE PROGRAM AND DEGREE CANDIDACY; Form A-99

+Students seeking degrees must file form A-99, containing various sections described below, with the Office of Graduate Studies.
+A maximum of 12 graduate credits, earned at the University of Guam prior to the student's admittance into a graduate program, may be applied toward fulfilling the master's degree requirements.
 The 12 credits shall not include any prerequisites for a student's admittance into a graduate program.
 Credits in excess of this may not subsequently be applied to a degree program.
 The revised Form A-99 replaces the previously used Forms A-96, A-83, A, C, and D described in earlier editions of this Graduate Bulletin.